Keep your doctor informed about a workplace injury!

 - How you have responded to medications or therapy

 Your doctor should be reminded that it is a work-related injury.
-Once your doctor understands you are coping with a work-related injury, he or she will know that the workers’ compensation insurer should receive the bills, rather than your private insurance.
+Once your doctor understands you are coping with a workplace injury, he or she will know that the workers’ compensation insurer should receive the bills, rather than your private insurance.
 Getting this straight from the beginning can save trouble for the duration of your case.

 You should articulate all your aches and pains clearly, every time.
 If you do not speak up and get your symptoms and their work-related causes described by a doctor in your medical records, you may be setting the stage for a denial of your workers’ compensation claim.